 The University of North Carolina at Asheville is distinctive within the public higher education system of North Carolina.
 Its primary mission: to offer an undergraduate liberal arts education of superior quality for serious students.
 Through Academic Accessibility, the university seeks to meet individual needs by coordinating and implementing internal policies regarding programs, services and activities for individuals with disabilities.
 The office functions as a source of information, educational outreach and advice, as well as a communication link among individuals with disabilities, faculty and staff, rehabilitation agencies, and the community at large.

-Please note, the accessible entrance and parking for OneStop Student Services and Ramsey Library are at the end of Library Lane just past Lipinsky Hall.
+Please note, the accessible entrance and parking for the Academic Success Center and Ramsey Library are at the end of Library Lane just past Lipinsky Hall.
+For more directions, including more detailed information regarding Ramsey Library Accessibility, see Ramsey Library Map and Directions.